chogan72/Fantasy_Football_Rankings/README.md

 * Fantasy Pros Scraper
   * This is used to scrape https://www.fantasypros.com/nfl/rankings/consensus-cheatsheets.php to find all the current players in fantasy rankings.
 It also records there position, team, and bye week.
   * This is used to create Database/Fantasy-Pros-Database.csv
-* Pro Football Reference
+* Pro Football Reference Scraper
   * This is used to scrape https://www.pro-football-reference.com/years/2018/fantasy.htm to pull season long stats.
   * It also pulls stats form position specific pages to get more complete stats
   * This is used to create the files in Database/Position/
+* College Football Reference Scraper
+  * This is used to scrape https://www.sports-reference.com/cfb/years/2018-passing.html to pull season long stats.
+  * It also pulls stats form position specific pages to get Rookie Stats
+  * This is used to create the files in Database/College/
-* Player Game Logs
+* Player Game Logs API
   * This uses the nflgame api (https://github.com/derek-adair/nflgame) to pull player stats by games.
   * This is used to create the files in Database/Players/